Brzeźno Szlacheckie

 Brzeźno Szlacheckie (Brzézno Szlachecczé) is a village in Gmina Lipnica, Bytów County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 14 km south-west of Bytów and 61 km south-west of Gdańsk (capital city of the Pomeranian Voivodeship).
 It is located in the region of Gochy in Kashubia in Pomerania.

 History

 Brzeźno Szlacheckie was a private village of Polish nobility, including the Prądzyński, Lipiński, Borzyszkowski and Brzeziński families, administratively located in the Człuchów County in the Pomeranian Voivodeship of the Kingdom of Poland.

 From 1975 to 1998 the village was in Słupsk Voivodeship.